souadmarie/souadmarie.github.io/_posts/2015-08-01-conversion-checkout.2.md

 <strong>Consumer analysis</strong>

-<p>We’ve have define our conversion funnel and used Google Analytics Conversion Funnel feature to have a better understanding of our customer behavior.
+<p>We’ve defined our conversion funnel and used Google Analytics Conversion Funnel feature to have a better understanding of our customer behavior.
 Funnels help us see this process easily, by giving us a visual representation of the conversion data between each step.
 This allows us to:</p>

 <ul>
     <li>Determine what steps are causing customer confusion or trouble.</li>